Rudolph Valentino: The de Saulles scandal

-Shortly after the trial, Blanca de Saulles fatally shot her ex-husband during a custody dispute over their son.
-Following his own well-publicised trial and the subsequent scandal over the murder, Valentino could not find employment.
-Fearful of being called in as a witness in another sensational trial, Valentino left town and joined a traveling musical that led him to the West Coast.
+In August 1917, Blanca de Saulles fatally shot her former husband, John de Saulles, during a custody dispute over their son.
+In the aftermath of the highly publicized trial and ensuing scandal, Valentino found himself unable to secure work.
+Fearing he might be called as a witness in another sensational case, he left New York and joined a traveling musical troupe, which ultimately took him to the West Coast.